OutlierVentures/BuyCoPoc/README.md

 ![gitoriginandupstream](https://cloud.githubusercontent.com/assets/3029472/11975316/bf86b836-a96c-11e5-8402-fe64067a2bdc.png)

 ####Check out private fork
 Fork the repo to your own private repo*.
-Then check out your own fork from your own `Code` or `dev` folder, or whatever
+Then check out your own fork to your own `Code` or `dev` folder, for example:

     git clone https://github.com/bartvanderwal/BuyCo.git